BielRoig/hfeb-guide/content/docs/beyond-the-basics/cmc-distribution.md

 We start with the standard hFEB CMC distribution: **22 lands**, **13 one-drops** (Therapies, Birds, Unearths, Duress), **14 two-drops** (Wall of Roots, Survival, Hermits and others), **5 three-drops** (Shifters, Tog, Squee, ESG), **2 five-drops** (Karmic Guide and Scrounger), **2 six-drops** (Triskelion and Devourer), with Palinchron and Akroma at the tail end.

-As a representative board state, assume we play 4 lands, a couple of 1-drops and 2-drops, Shifter and Devourer — leading to a 50-card library skewed toward the low end of the curve.
+As a representative board state, assume we play 4 lands, a couple of 1-drops and 2-drops, Shifter and Devourer, leading to a 50-card library skewed toward the low end of the curve.

 ---